 One taste of our fresh tuna cakes recipe and you’ll never go back to using canned tuna!
-Tuna cakes, or tuna patties, are a childhood favorite but are usually dry and tasteless when they're made with canned tuna and lots of filler like breadcrumbs or mashed potatoes.
-We've updated the classic tuna cakes recipe using our fresh ahi tuna which keeps the tuna cakes light, moist and juicy.
-Master our easy tuna patties recipe and enjoy them a myriad of ways - serve them over salad for a healthy lunch, stuff them into buns or pita for tuna burgers, or serve smaller tuna cakes as an easy appetizer idea.
+We've updated the classic tuna cakes recipe using our high quality ahi tuna which keeps the tuna cakes light, moist and juicy.
 Another update we've made to the traditional tuna patties recipe is going light on the panko or crackers so our luscious tuna really shines.
-All you need is our fresh #2+ ahi tuna, plus eggs, some crackers and herbs for a quick and easy meal.
-Then you can adapt our tuna cakes recipes with your family's favorite herbs or spices: try adding a shake of Old Bay seasoning, a spoonful or two of hot sauce or lemon or lime zest to the mix before shaping.
+You can adapt our tuna cakes recipes with your family's favorite herbs or spices: try adding a shake of Old Bay seasoning, a spoonful or two of hot sauce or lemon or lime zest to the mix before shaping.

 2 x 8-ounce Ahi Tuna Steaks, finely diced into ¼ inch pieces

 - 1 cup panko or plain unsalted crackers, crushed in a food processor

 2 eggs, beaten, plus 1 extra egg, beaten, for breading

 - 2 Tablespoons parsley, finely chopped (can also use cilantro or dill)